Here are many of the frequently asked questions. Please do not hesitate to contact the College Registrar should you need more information.

 How do the waiting lists work?

 You must contact the College Registrar to be placed on a waiting list.
 The lists are perennial, with annual reviews.
 Should a place become available, the family is contacted and an interview arranged.
-Supporting documents such as school reports, the NAPLAN and proof of baptism are required.
+Supporting documents such as school reports, the NAPLAN, a copy of your daughter's birth certificate and proof of baptism are required.

 In the Year 7 criteria, what is the definition of 'Catholic'?

 To have been baptised, as a Catholic, in any Catholic Church in Australia or an international location.
 Date and location, along with a copy of the Certificate of Baptism, will be called for should you receive an offer of a place at the College.

 I don't understand the Priority Parishes - can you help me?